 - Block agent in COMM: Hides any messages sent by the agent, and suppresses any notifications that would normally be caused by the agent using your call sign in a message.
 You will still see their activity, however.
 If you change your mind, the “Device” tab of the ops screen has an option that will let you unblock a previously-blocked agent.

 Reach out in the comm and in online communities to find high-level agents in your area; they can help you level up!
 Leveling is much harder when attempted solo.
 Be aware, however, that the comm and some online communities may contain enemy moles.
 Be careful not to discuss sensitive details about your faction’s activities on insecure channels.
 Many local cells set up verified communities and chat channels for secure communication.
-The most common chat platforms in use in Ingress communities are Google Hangouts, Slack and Telegram.
+The most common chat platforms in use in Ingress communities are Google Hangouts, Slack, Telegram and Discord.